William Sloane Coffin: Nuclear disarmament

 Coffin started a strong nuclear disarmament program at Riverside, and hired Cora Weiss (a secular Jew he had worked with during the Vietnam War and had traveled with to North Vietnam in 1972 to accompany three released U.S. prisoners of war), an action that made some parishioners uncomfortable.
 Broadening his reach to an international audience, he met with numerous world leaders and traveled abroad.
 His visits included going to Iran to perform Christmas services for hostages being held in the U.S. embassy during the Iran hostage crisis in 1979 and to Nicaragua to protest U.S. military intervention there.

 In 1987, he resigned from Riverside Church to pursue disarmament activism full-time, saying there was no issue more important for a man of faith.
 He became president of SANE/FREEZE, the nation's largest peace and justice organization.
 He retired with the title president emeritus in the early 1990s, then taught and lectured across the U.S. and overseas.
 Coffin also wrote several books.
 He cautioned that we are all living in "the shadow of Doomsday", and urged that people turn away from isolationism and become more globally aware.
 Shortly before his death, Coffin founded Faithful Security, a coalition for people of faith committed to working for a world free of nuclear weapons.

 Personal life

 Coffin was married three times.
 His marriages to Eva Rubinstein and Harriet Gibney ended in divorce.
 His third wife, Virginia Randolph Wilson ("Randy"), survived him.
 Rubinstein, his first wife and the mother of his children, was a daughter of pianist Arthur Rubinstein.
 The loss of their son Alexander, at age 24, in a car accident in 1983 inspired one of Coffin's most requested sermons.
 Their two other children are community developer Amy Coffin and folk musician David Coffin.
+Through his marriage to Harriet Gibney, he was step-father to documentary filmmaker Alex Gibney.

 Coffin was given only six months to live in early 2004 due to a weakened heart.
 He and his wife lived in the small town of Strafford, Vermont, a few houses away from his brother Ned, until his death nearly two years later at age 81.